Korean, Edit

 Figure.
 6. ABC Hypothesis

-○ Homeotic genes A, B, C determine positions of floral organs through interactions
+○ Homeotic genes A, B, and C act individually or in combination to determine the positions of the corresponding floral organs.

 ○ Interaction of A and B genes results in petal formation at position II